learn-co-students/js-looping-and-iteration-filter-and-map-lab-v-000/README.md

 You'll be writing four functions:

- * `driversWithRevenueOver`- This accepts an array of `driver` objects as the function's first argument and revenue as the second argument.
-The function returns an array of `driver` objects that have revenue greater than the amount passed through as the second argument.
+ * `driversWithRevenueOver`- This functions takes an array of `driver` JavaScript objects as the first argument and a string called revenue as the second argument.
+It returns an array of `driver` JavaScript objects that have revenue greater than the revenue arguement.
- * `exactMatch` - This function accepts two arguments: an array of `driver` JavaScript objects as the first argument and a second argument of a JavaScript specifying the attribute and corresponding value.
-For example, `exactMatch(drivers, {revenue: 3000})` returns all drivers whose `revenue` attribute equals `3000`, and `exactMatch(drivers, {name: 'bob'})` returns all drivers whose `name` attribute equals `bob`.
- * `exactMatchToList` - This function works the same way as the above `exactMatch` function, except that instead of returning an array of `driver` objects, it returns an array of strings with each element in the array corresponding to the matching driver's name.
-For example, `exactMatchToList(drivers, {revenue: 2000})` will return `['sammy']`, as `sammy` is the name of the matching `driver` object.
 * `driverNamesWithRevenueOver` - This function works the same way as `driversWithRevenueOver`.
 The difference is that it returns an array of strings representing the name of each driver with a revenue over the specified amount.
+For example, `driverNamesWithRevenueOver(drivers, 2000)` will return `['sammy']`, as `sammy` is the name of the matching `driver` object with a revenue greater than 2000.
+ * `exactMatch` - This function takes an array of `driver` JavaScript objects as the first argument and a JavaScript object that specifies the attribute and corresponding value.
+For example, `exactMatch(drivers, { revenue: 3000 })` will return all drivers whose `revenue` attribute equals `3000`, and `exactMatch(drivers, { name: 'bob' })` will return all drivers whose `name` attribute equals `bob`.
+ * `exactMatchToList` - This function works the same way as the `exactMatch` function, except that instead of returning an array of `driver` objects, it returns an array of strings with each element in the array corresponding to the matching driver's name.
+For example, `exactMatchToList(drivers, { revenue: 2000 })` will return `['sammy']`, as `sammy` is the name of the matching `driver` object.

 ## Resources